Data Science: Programming with Python

 Advanced Bachelor

+This course starts at the very basics and is explicitly intended for students who have no or only little programming experience.

 Python has become the dominant programming language used in data science.
-This course offers an introduction into computational thinking about data-related problems and the implementation of data analysis programmes with Python.
-It starts at the very basics and is explicitly intended for students who have no or only little programming experience.

 Programming is the process of designing and building an executable computer programme for accomplishing a specific computational task.
 The course will introduce you to programming with Python, which is currently one of the most popular programming languages in (data) science.
 After familiarization with the basics (input and output, variables, data types, data structures, conditional branching, loops, functions, etc.) the course will address specific data science topics, such as statistical analyses with the pandas package and data visualization with matplotlib.

 The course will take five full days.
 A typical course day starts at 9.00 and ends at 17.00 with breaks for coffee, lunch and tea (provided on location).
 The course is offered on location.